PySide6 script that shows an empty window

 In the main script code

 1. Create a QApplication instance.
 This should be the first thing you do in your application/script.
 For non Qt Widget GUI application there is QGuiApplication and for terminal/console applications there is QCoreApplication.
 QApplication is singleton so if you try to create it twice you get RuntimeError: Please destroy the QApplication singleton before creating a new QApplication instance.
+(From now on I won’t be checking if the QApplication instance exists as all the examples are quite simple but it’s something to be aware of)

 2. Create an object of your class (in the script Window) and .show() it.
 (QWidget.show(), well, shows it on the screen.)